 Does the school organise excursions?

 Yes, teachers organise varied excursions (day trips or overnight excursions) within the scope of their pedagogical projects, whether it is to illustrate their courses, introduce students to different areas of Sydney or Australia, or to give them the opportunity to attend shows or visit exhibitions.
 Overseas trips can also be arranged.

 How are the students evaluated?

-In maternelle, an evaluation booklet is given to parents every semester.
+In maternelle school, an evaluation file is given to parents every semester.

-In the Secondary school, a report is given to parents every 12 weeks, after the class council.
+In secondary school, a quarterly report card is given to parents every twelve weeks after the class council.

 What if my child has difficulty in class?